 In Cornwall we have a special kind of geological feature that throughout history has given the Cornish folks bucket loads of joy.
 It is the natural phenomena known as the Logan Rock.

-The word logan comes from the Cornish ‘logging’, meaning rocking and refers to a number of rocks which through some a happy accident are on a pivot and can be rocked despite their mighty tonnage.
-You can watch a video of me doing just that at a different logan rock here.
+The word logan comes from the Cornish ‘logging’, (pronounced log as in dog) meaning rocking and refers to a number of rocks which through some a happy accident are on a pivot and can be rocked despite their mighty tonnage.

 The most famous of Cornwall’s logan rocks is at Treen.
 It is on a stunning stretch of coastline close to the famous Minack Theatre.
 The stone is reputed to weigh around 60 tons but because of its perfect pivot could be rocked by a small child.
 Of course there is a kill-joy in this tale.
 His name was Lieutenant Hugh Goldsmith, R.N. (nephew of the famous poet Oliver Goldsmith).